Vera Ignatieva

-Vera Ignatieva-Kirova (1875–1972) was a Bulgarian drama artist, and actress.
+Vera Ignatieva-Kirova (Вера Игнатиева, 15 April 1875 – 13 December 1972) was a Bulgarian stage and film actress.
 She was also the spouse of Geno Kirov.

 Biography

-Vera Ignatieva was born on April 15, 1875 in Istanbul, Ottoman Empire.
+Vera Ignatieva was born on 15 April 1875, in Istanbul, Ottoman Empire.
 She graduated in the pedagogic high-school in Plovdiv.
 She later became a teacher in Pazardzhik.
 From 1895 until 1898 she studied dramatic art in the conservatory in Vienna.
-In 1898 she returned to Bulgaria and makes her acting debut in "Salza i Smyah" as the role of Maria Zhana in "Maria Zhana".
+In 1898, she returned to Bulgaria and made her acting debut in Salza i Smyah as the role of Maria Zhana.

 Vera Ignatieva specialized in Paris, Berlin, Vienna, and Moscow.
-She played in the Tear and Laughter "Salza i Smyah" troupe at the National Theater in Sofia from 1904 to 1923.
+She played in the Tear and Laughter Salza i Smyah troupe at the National Theater in Sofia from 1904 to 1923.

 She is known as one of the first Bulgarian female actresses with a formal professional education.

-She died on December 13, 1972 in Sofia, Bulgaria.
+She died on 13 December 1972 in Sofia.